Send the link below via email or IMCopy

-Look at your 2 GOALS again.
+Look at your 2 GOALS again from Activity 1.

-I want you to attach a reward to each of your sub-goals - this will give you something to look forward to and provide a sense of achievement.
+Now attach a reward to each of your sub-goals - this will give you something to look forward to and provide a sense of achievement.

 Avoid procrastination by chopping a task down into sub-tasks, and then telling yourself you will just work on it for only a few minutes.

 This helps us to avoid the anxiety we feel at the prospect of starting a task which could take a lot of work to complete.

 I'm Professor Richard Wiseman, and You Are Welcome

 Tell others about your goal/ something you want to achieve by stating one of your Goals in Google Classroom and on Social Media (you decide)

 On the provided post-it write at least two GOALS

 Put your GOALS in to the envelope (but don't close it)

 DM (I call it DM) me on Twitter, FB (I call it FB), or Hangouts) stating the following...